Tampines Bus Interchange

-Tampines Bus Interchange (abbreviated as TBI in this article) is a bus station in Tampines, Singapore.
+Tampines Bus Interchange is a bus station in Tampines, Singapore.
 It serves as the primary bus interchange for Tampines New Town, with feeder and trunk services operating at high frequencies.
-It is owned by the Land Transport Authority and operated by SBS Transit Ltd.
+It is owned by the Land Transport Authority and operated by Go-Ahead Singapore.

-The TBI serves as a terminus and departure point for commuter routes, and is a major transit hub for Tampines residents.
+The Tampines Bus Interchange serves as a terminus and departure point for commuter routes, and is a major transit hub for Tampines residents.
 It complements the high-capacity rail network and acts as a key node in the hub-and-spoke transport model.
 With 23 bus services operating from the interchange serving an estimated 325,000 passengers daily, it is the fourth busiest bus interchange in Singapore.